LucianoGanga/simple-headless-chrome/README.md

 # Introduction

-This is an abstraction to use a Headless version of Google Chrome in a simple way.
+This is an abstraction to use a Headless version of Google Chrome in a very simple way.
 I was inspired by the next projects:
 * Doffy (https://github.com/qieguo2016/doffy)
 * Horseman (https://github.com/johntitus/node-horseman)